tjvantoll/articles/fast/article.md

 <h2 id="step-1">Step 1: Enable webpack</h2>

-One of the biggest thing that slows down NativeScript apps on startup is file I/O. Every time you do a `require()` call in your app, the NativeScript modules must retrieve a file from your app’s file system, and run that file through the [JavaScript virtual machine that NativeScript uses](http://developer.telerik.com/featured/nativescript-works/).
+File I/O is one of the biggest reasons that NativeScript apps can start up slowly.
+Every time you do a `require()` call in your app, the NativeScript modules must retrieve a file from your app’s file system, and run that file through the [JavaScript virtual machine that NativeScript uses](http://developer.telerik.com/featured/nativescript-works/).
 That cost adds up, especially in larger apps that might require hundreds or thousands of modules to render their first page.

 The best way to reduce this file I/O is to place all of your JavaScript code in a small number of files.
 For NativeScript apps the best way to do this is [enabling the NativeScript webpack plugin](https://docs.nativescript.org/best-practices/bundling-with-webpack), which gives you the ability to use the popular [webpack](https://webpack.github.io/) build tool to optimize your NativeScript apps.